chrissnead/Home_Value_Analysis/README.md

 Add any webscraping??

 ### 2) Data Cleaning
 Data cleaning process includes excel , jupiter notebook processes included in the github repository.
+There are 3 main data csv file:
+1) Portland_housing.CSV which contains most of the housing characteristics and price data.
+The raw  data was downloaded from Kaeggle (Redfin-May-2020-2022-House-Sales.csv) and then cleaned and transformes using jupyter notebook: Portland_House_Sales.ipynb.
+2) Crimes_by_zip.csv which contains crime data by zip code (a location/demographic characteristic).
+The raw date comes in 3 files (crime data by neighborhood and year from the Portland Police in 2 files: CrimeData-2021.csv and CrimeData-2022.csv and a file that maps neighborhoods to zip codes from a web source: Zip_Neighborhood.xlsx).
+This raw data was merged,  cleaned and transformes using jupyter notebook: Crime_2021_22_by Zip_clean_transform.ipynb.
+3) The 3rd data source will be from Census.gov and contains income and population density by zip code and completes the rest of the location/demograhic variables.
+(Kym to update description once complete)

 ### 3) Database Creation
 Updload collected and cleaned data to Postgres or SQL, then build relationships and produce and export final dataframe for analysis.
 Need database mockup by Sun (Kim working on it)